 Here, Linda captures the rapidly growing nature of the EV charging infrastructure industry.
 Charging stations installed to meet the demand of today will, she posits, find themselves unable to cope with the demand of tomorrow.
 Unless, that is, future projections for EV adoption and charging technology are baked into your original location search.

-For example, commercial fleets are electrifying at a similar rate to, and sometimes faster than, passenger vehicles.
-The savvy investor may look for a location which could accommodate both in a single DC fast charge site – just like a gas station with different pumps for cars and semi-trucks.
+For example, commercial fleets in the UK are electrifying with battery electric van (BEV) registrations up 15% from last year.
+The savvy investor may look for a location which could accommodate both in a single DC rapid charge site – just like a petrol station with different pumps for cars and semi-trucks.

 Consideration 9) Calculating return on investment (ROI)